firefly2442/home-automation/README.md

 * add zwavejs version to update check
 * add zwavejs devices back in
 * update watsor to 20.04 and TensorRT 8.2
+* send more forceful messages to phone on alarm, using TTS - https://companion.home-assistant.io/docs/notifications/notifications-basic
 * get dimmer switch working, zwave, get integrated into automations
 * create container on Pi to subscribe to mqtt and save person detection to usb drive, provide deep links to frigate recordings at this timestamp via the API
 * check disk usage by Frigate